vtex-apps/io-documentation/docs/en/Recipes/layout/building-a-product-details-page.md

 ## Practical example

-Let's take a look at our demo store, [Storetheme](https://storetheme.vtex.com/).
+Let's take a look at our demo store [Storetheme](https://storetheme.vtex.com/).
 It has a good example of the usage of the `store.product` flexible block:

 ![storetheme-product-details-page](https://user-images.githubusercontent.com/52087100/64383385-26c2db00-d00c-11e9-96d4-d3b7ecaf0376.png)